 I expected to miss people and places when we moved away from our old home, but I really wasn’t expected to mourn for the garden.

-In hindsight, though, it gave me so much experience and happiness, how I could I not?
+In hindsight, though, it gave me so much experience and happiness and a place to find solace—how I could I not?

 Year Two